- Latin America

 Since joining In The Saddle in 2014, I have ridden in Spain, Hungary, Bulgaria, Macedonia, Ireland, Morocco, Kyrgyzstan, South Africa and India.

-Throughout November and December 2019 I am back-up guiding at Estancia Los Potreros in Argentina.
-This is a great opportunity for me to experience a riding holiday from the other side.
+Throughout November and December 2019 I was a back-up guide at Estancia Los Potreros in Argentina.
+This was a great opportunity for me to experience a riding holiday from the other side and I now have a great insight into this lovely destination.

 What's your favourite destination… so far?